 Today, we believe it is important to study a second language in business, even though English is the language of the business world.

 Speaking a second language as well as having a business qualification will give you a competitive edge when job hunting.
-At Hertfordshire Business School we offer a choice of 5 languages and most of our courses offer the possibility to study one.
+At Hertfordshire Business School we offer a choice of five languages and most of our courses offer the possibility to study one.

-Indeed, research suggests that British firms have lost trade through cultural and linguistic barriers and UK graduates are being beaten to jobs in the City by continental competitors with better language skills.
+Indeed, research suggests that British firms have lost trade through cultural and linguistic barriers and UK graduates are being beaten to jobs in the city by continental competitors with better language skills.